pie6k/codablejson/codablejson/README.md

 ## Migration from SuperJSON

-For simple JSON serialization, Codables is almost a drop-in replacement for SuperJSON.
+For simple JSON serialization, CodableJSON is almost a drop-in replacement for SuperJSON.

-For custom types, please read about [custom types](https://codableslib.com/docs/json-serialization/custom-types) in JSON Serialization section.
+For custom types, please read about [custom types](https://codablejson.com/docs/json-serialization/custom-types) in JSON Serialization section.

 ```typescript
 // Before